2011 Halloween nor'easter: Transportation

 The storm affected transportation across the Northeast.
 Two rail services were closed in the New York area, and Amtrak service across the region was either delayed or canceled.
 NJ Transit suspended service on the Morris and Essex Lines until November 1 due to downed wires and branches, and even then was only able to restore service as far west as Lake Hopatcong.
 North of New York City, Metro-North suspended commuter rail service on the Harlem Line north of North White Plains, leaving passengers marooned on a train at Southeast for 11 hours when fallen trees blocked the tracks in both directions.
 Service was also suspended on the Port Jervis Line and the New Canaan, Danbury and Waterbury branches of the New Haven Line.
 Service on the Port Jervis Line and electrified portions of the Harlem Line was restored on Monday; bus service replaced trains between Southeast and Wassaic and on the Danbury and Waterbury branches for the rest of the week.

 The storm also disrupted air travel from Pennsylvania through Connecticut.
 Officials at Newark International Airport canceled all flights after 4 pm on October 29, and flights out of New York's two major airports were delayed by up to five hours.
 Some flights bound for New York were diverted to Hartford.
 Several JetBlue flights departing from Bradley International Airport there were stranded on the tarmac for up to seven hours due to the hazardous conditions.
+Teterboro Airport was closed due to the snow and ice.

 Some roads were also affected.
 Along the Jersey Shore, the nor'easter produced coastal flooding that left Ventnor Heights isolated.
 Officials closed a portion of the Black Horse Pike in West Atlantic City due to flooding.
 Further north, the flooding closed five New Jersey state highways in Monmouth and Ocean counties.
+In New York, motorists were stranded for up to 12 hours on the Taconic State Parkway due to the snowfall.